-- i. the parking of vehicles of site operatives and visitors - ii. loading and unloading of plant and materials - iii. storage of plant and materials used in constructing the development iv. the erection and maintenance of security hoarding including decorative displays and facilities for public viewing, where appropriate vii.a scheme for recycling/disposing of waste resulting from demolition and construction works viii. hours of working and hours during which deliveries may be taken at the site
+- i. the parking of vehicles of site operatives and visitors - ii. loading and unloading of plant and materials - iii. storage of plant and materials used in constructing the development - iv. the erection and maintenance of security hoarding including decorative displays and facilities for public viewing, where appropriate - v. wheel washing facilities - vi. measures to control the emission of dust and dirt during construction - vii.a scheme for recycling/disposing of waste resulting from demolition and construction works - viii. hours of working and hours during which deliveries may be taken at the site